redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 28. Return to ***vnc terminal*** and perform some DNS checks.

-29. Run the following command to get information on how DNS resolves the IP of your DB proxy.
+29. Get some information on how DNS resolves the IP to your database proxy.

 ```bash
 dig @ns.rlabs.org redis-12000.north.rlabs.org
 ```

+![](img/347-db-dig.png)

-30. Cluster nodes run name servers that resolve DNS queries for databases in their cluster.
-DNS does not know where the database proxy is listening, but it knows the nodes in your cluster.
-In this case, node ***n1*** provided the answer.
+Cluster nodes run name servers that resolve DNS queries for databases proxies.
+DNS does not know where proxies are listening, it only knows the nodes.
+In this case, node ***n1*** provides the answer.
 It's tempting to think that dig is telling you where the proxy is listening, but it's not.
-It's telling which node is responding to queries about the cluster ***north.rlabs.org***.
-In a moment, you'll see how this distincation becomes clearer.
+It's only telling which node is responding to database queries for ***redis-12000.north.rlabs.org***.

-![](img/347-db-dig.png)

-Check DNS server config to see how records are configured for a cluster.
+Check the DNS server to see how records are configured for this cluster.

-31. Go to ***workspace 1*** and open the ***BIND*** tab in Chrome (tab 1).

-Sign in with credentials: ***root*** and ***password***.
+30. Go to ***workspace 1*** and open the ***BIND*** tab in Chrome (tab 1) and sign in with credentials: ***root*** and ***password***.

 ![](img/348-dns-login.png)

-32. Navigate to ***Servers > BIND DNS Server***. click the ***rlabs.org*** zone icon at the bottom.
+31. Navigate to ***Servers > BIND DNS Server***. click the ***rlabs.org*** zone icon at the bottom.

 ![](img/349-dns-click-rlabs.png)

-33. Click ***Edit zone records file*** to view your DNS records
+32. Click ***Edit zone records file*** to view the DNS records.

 ![](img/350-dns-click-edit-zone.png)

-This zone file says, for URL requests to the domain ***north.rlabs.org*** (your cluster), there are 3 name servers (***n1***, ***n2***, ***n3***) that can provide IPs of proxies listening for specific database connections in that cluster.
+These zone records say, "For URL requests to the domain ***north.rlabs.org*** (your cluster), there are 3 name servers (***n1***, ***n2***, ***n3***) that can provide IPs of proxies listening for specific database connections in that cluster.

 This allows proxies to listen on 1 or more nodes and move about as nodes go up or down, databases start or stop, or proxy policies change.
-You don't want to have to change DNS every time that happens.
-All you supply is the name of your cluster and NS and A records of the nodes.
-DNS name servers, running on the nodes will return the IP for a proxy.
+You don't have to change DNS every time that happens.
+All you supply is the name of your cluster and NS and A records for the nodes.
+DNS name servers on nodes return proxy IPs because they're aware of which proxies are listening on which nodes for various databases and they can load balance requests.

 ![](img/351-dns-zone-file.png)